anonymous-stgp-terrain/STGP-Terrain/README.md

 | STGP (proposed) | 6 minutes |
 | **Total** | **~190 minutes** |

 Runtimes were measured on a single workstation.
+Runtime for figures is negligible.
 Results may vary depending on hardware.

 ### Note on Runtime Performance